 aridity and the dry season

 The aridity index as converted to a “monthly-like” total (m) sometimes matches or resembles the length of the dry season.
-For example, Puerto Vallarta is 50.3% arid and likewise has a desert-dry season which lasts 6 months of the year (50% of the year).
-In other cases, however, the aridity is spread out over many months or even the whole year.
-In such cases the “monthly-like” total is simply the total aridity as if it were compressed when measured according to months in a year.
-For example, London is 11.3% arid = 1.3 months/year, although its aridity is actually spread out over the course of 9 (semi-dry) months.
+For example, Puerto Vallarta has an aridity index of 50.3% and a desert-dry season which lasts 6 months of the year (50% of the year).
+In many cases, however, the amount of aridity and the number of dry months are not matched in the least, for example, London is 11.3% arid (= 1.3 months/year), although its aridity is actually spread out over the course of 9 (semi-dry) months.

 defining seasons by zones